 Inheritance rules are complex.
 Lifetime planning can give rise to liability for other taxes such as capital gains tax.
 The above is only a brief outline.
 Before taking any steps to try to minimise the IHT payable, professional advice should be sought.
-Call us now or fill out our enquiry form for more information.
+Call us now or fill out our Enquiries for more information.

 Berry Redmond Gordon & Penney charge at an hourly rate, which is influenced by the following:

 - The particular expertise and experience of the person dealing with the case